 \subsection{Organization of the paper}

 Section~\ref{sec:Cartan-polar} is devoted to some reminders about the Cartan decomposition of a reductive Lie group~$G$, the polar decomposition of~$G$ with respect to a reductive subgroup~$H$, and compactly generated groups.
-In Section~\ref{sec:proof-sharpness} we prove (a slightly more general version of) the Sharpness Theorem~\ref{thm:sharp}.
-In Section~\ref{sec:sharp-Ano} we relate sharp embeddings to Anosov representations, and prove Theorem~\ref{thm:proper-compact<->Ano} and Proposition~\ref{prop:cork-1-proper-compact->Ano}.
+In Section~\ref{sec:proof-sharpness} we prove the Sharpness Theorem~\ref{thm:sharp} by establishing a slightly more general version of it (Theorem~\ref{thm:sharp-general}).
+In Section~\ref{sec:sharp-Ano} we relate sharp embeddedness to Anosov representations, and prove Theorem~\ref{thm:proper-compact<->Ano} and Proposition~\ref{prop:cork-1-proper-compact->Ano}.
 In Section~\ref{sec:no-cpt-quot} we prove Corollary~\ref{cor:no-cpt-quot} about the nonexistence of compact quotients for the homogeneous spaces $G/H$ of Table~\ref{table3}.
-In Section~\ref{sec:openness} we study further the links between sharp embeddings and Anosov representations, via linear representations of~$G$, and deduce Theorem~\ref{thm:openness} stating the openness of proper and cocompact actions in the corank-one case.
+In Section~\ref{sec:openness} we study further the links between sharp embeddedness and Anosov representations, via linear representations of~$G$, and deduce Theorem~\ref{thm:openness} stating the openness of proper and cocompact actions in the corank-one case.
 In Section~\ref{sec:P-Popp} we prove a general preliminary result on discrete groups acting properly discontinuously and cocompactly on group manifolds.
 We use it in Section~\ref{sec:quotients-SL3} to prove Theorem~\ref{thm:group-mfd-SL3} about compact quotients of group manifolds of type~$A_2$.